willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 Read more on how [MMU Panels work...](docs/MMU.md)

 ## Introduction
 KlipperScreen Happy Hare edition is quite a mouthful!
-It is a forked version of KlipperScreen designed to run/manage MMU using the Happy Hare driver software.
-Initially created for ERCF it now support all MMU's running under Happy Hare with Klipper
+It is a forked (but up-to-date) version of KlipperScreen designed to run/manage any MMU using the Happy Hare driver software.

-KlipperScreen is an amazing piece of software but unfortunally lacks the level of panel integration and features I needed for this project.
+:pushpin: KlipperScreen is an amazing piece of software but unfortunally lacks the level of panel integration and features I needed for this project.
 I hope in the future to have changes integrated so that this becomes a layered install rather than a fork.
-Until then you must follow these install directions closely.
-Also note that I regularly (every 2 weeks) re-merge with the master project so the Happy Hare addition is only additive and all original functionality is untouched.
+Until then you must follow these install directions closely. **Also note that I regularly (every 2 weeks) re-merge with the master project so the Happy Hare addition is only additive and all original functionality is untouched.**

 ## Installation
 **Firstly, make sure Happy Hare software is completely up-to-date.
 Features were added to support this KlipperScreen add on.**